 Quantity is key here.
 Do you have a few bunches?
 Or do you have 20, 50, 100 bunches?
 If your answer is only a few the simplest solution is to place the lavender bunch over a door way by placing the point of the paper clip mentioned above on the top of the door way.
 Just remember to duck when you walk through this door.
 If this is a seldom traveled doorway you can hang a few bunches here.

-The key thing to remember is chips not tortillas.
+The key thing to remember is do my lavender stems feel like chips or tortillas.
 When your lavender is ready to take down from drying it should feel like chips, meaning the stems should crack and crunch if you bend them.
 If they still bend and feel cool and wet like a tortilla when you touch them, then they probably need to dry longer.

 We hope we gave you some great information on how to dry lavender.
 Please share our page, like our Facebook page, or pin some of our photos.
 Thanks for visiting!